brodynelly/PAAL-Docs/docs/index.md

 ## Quick Start

-For new team members, we recommend starting with the [High-Level System Architecture](./architecture/high-level-system.md) document to get a broad understanding of the system, followed by the Overall Architecture documents for both [Frontend](./frontend/overall-architecture.md) and [Backend](./backend/overall-architecture.md).
+I recommend starting with the [High-Level System Architecture](./architecture/high-level-system.md) document to get a broad understanding of the system, followed by the Overall Architecture documents for both [Frontend](./frontend/overall-architecture.md) and [Backend](./backend/overall-architecture.md).

 ## Contributing to Documentation